Design your Garden: garden design advice for beginners

 Gardens like humans aren’t and can never be perfect and your new garden is going to be no different.
-You need to know what annoying habits the garden has and solve these first.
+You need to know what annoying habits the garden has and solve them.

-So what sorts of problems are we talking about, well there are those you can do something about and those you are stuck with – so you need to consider them in your design.
+So what sorts of problems are we talking about, well there are those you can do something about and those you are stuck with – these need ‘designing’ in.

 - Solvable problems could include, drainage or waterlogging, weeds that keep reappearing, plants that require cutting back ALL the time, lack of light, thorny bushes right by the garden gate or nowhere to hide the bins and so on.